 In most states where contractors must be licensed, there are some insurance and bond requirements that must be fulfilled before the license will be granted.
-As a contractor trying to get your business underway, you might feel these requirements are burdensome because it’s your business and you should be the decision maker when it comes to insurance products.
+As a contractor trying to get your business underway, you might feel these requirements are burdensome because it’s your business and you should be the decision-maker when it comes to insurance products.
 Unfortunately, things happens and even crazy workers’ compensation claims get paid,

 Quite simply, that sounds reasonable if every contractor would automatically purchase the insurance needed to protect their business and more importantly, their customer.
 In fact, the state licensing board wants to be protected in case they are sued by one of your customers who feel that you should have never been issued a license in the first place.
 Believe it or not, insurance is your friend.

 Here are some unusual Workers’ Compensation Claims where an award was provided for reasons that might certainly appear ludicrous:

 1. Accidental Poisoning

 Laura McRae, an employee at an Arby’s restaurant was taking her break in the designated break area of the restaurant.
 For reasons unknown, there was a cup containing lye in the break and Ms. McRae mistakenly drank from it and received third-degree burns to her throat as a result.
 Since the accident took place while Ms. McRae was on the clock, the Arby’s workers’ compensation policy had to pay for her medical bills and any lost wages.